Unity-Technologies/ml-agents/docs/Installation.md

 - Install Unity (2022.3 or later)
 - Install Python (3.10.12 or higher)
-- Clone this repository (Optional)
+- Clone this repository (Recommended for the latest version and bug fixes)
   - __Note:__ If you do not clone the repository, then you will not be able to access the example environments and training configurations or the `com.unity.ml-agents.extensions` package.
 Additionally, the